zaius/docs/content/quickstarts/building/python.md

 ```

 It seems like our test is failing because we added a new city that isn't
 reflected in the tests.
-Go ahead ahead and add our new city to `app_test.py`
+Go ahead and add our new city to `app_test.py`
 and run the `wercker build` again.

 ```